Nadi (film): Soundtrack

 The music was composed by G. Devarajan and the lyrics were written by Vayalar Ramavarma.
 The songs of the film became chartbusters, and are still popular in Kerala.
-The song Aayiram Padasarangal Kilungi sung by K. J. Yesudas was selected as the song heard most of times by Malayalis in a survey conducted as a part of the 50th anniversary of the formation of Kerala state in 2006.
+In a survey conducted in 2006 as a part of the 50th anniversary of the formation of Kerala state in 2006, the song Aayiram Padasarangal Kilungi, sung by K. J. Yesudas was selected as the song heard most of times by Malayalis.